 To Danny’s surprise, his clients welcomed his request.
 They loved the idea of a business discussion about the future, and were happy to give the time for his interviews, often two hours or more, in which they explained their challenges, needs, and ideas about the future.
 Danny was invited by one of his clients to observe the current version of Technolution’s traffic management in use at a main traffic control centre in the Netherlands.
 Danny and a colleague watched the early morning rush hour; ‘a valuable experience’, Danny described it.

-This revelation, and other insights from six other customer interviews, were included in the new business development case that Danny was preparing to present to tutors and peers in the RSM programme.
+This revelation, and other insights from six other customer interviews, were included in the innovation management case that Danny was preparing to present to tutors and peers in the RSM programme.

 Opportunities that Danny identified from his interviews would require Technolution to fully revamp and rebuild its current approach to traffic management.
 Such an overhaul would require a huge investment, and while the potential return on that investment might be worthwhile, the size of the investment extended the estimated payback time to more than eight years.
 From a business perspective, that outcome is less than desirable.

 In the meantime, Danny used what he learned from customers in a new proposal for a new client, which was received very well.
 The new client was impressed.
 Technolution was the only firm that showed it was willing to include the observation of operators as part of the project.
 In addition, it demonstrated that it understood its client’s business challenges.
 This approach stood out among competing companies, and Technolution won the contract, worth several hundred thousand euros.